Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: Introduction

 The overlap operator, as a solution to the Ginsparg-Wilson equation \cite{Neuberger:1997fp,Neuberger:1998wv}, is commonly used to calculate the topological charge of the fermionic definition.
-The topological charge computed using the overlap operator is an exact integer.
 Traditionally, the topological charge density has been calculated by using the point source \cite{Horvath:2003yj,Ilgenfritz:2007xu}, which is almost impossible on a large volume lattice.
 To address this, Ref. \cite{Xiong:2019pmh} proposed the symmetric source (SMP) method to calculate the topological charge density of the fermionic definition.
-Although the SMP method can reduce the computational resources required for calculating the topological charge, it remains challenging to apply the SMP method for calculating the topological susceptibility or TCDC in the context of when the number of configurations is large.
+Although the SMP method can reduce the computational resources required for calculating the topological charge, it remains challenging to apply the SMP method for calculating TCDC or the topological susceptibility in the context of when the number of configurations is large.
 In current practical calculations, we generally use the gluonic definition for the topological charge density to compute the topological susceptibility or TCDC.
-However, the degree of smoothing in the calculation of the bosonic definition for the topological charge density remains an unresolved issue.
-Three matching methods are considered in this paper.
-The first method is to find the most matching topological charge in the calculation of the topological charge.
-The second method is to calculate the matching parameter and determine the flow time at which this parameter is closest to 1.
-The third method involves identifying the minimum flow time at which the topological susceptibility reaches a plateau.
+However, when calculating the topological charge density correlator of the gluonic definition, the degree of smoothing remains a question worthy of research.
+The matching Wilson flow time for two cases are considered in this paper, and the definitions will be given later.
+The first case involves determining the matching Wilson flow time $\tau_{\text{qmr}}$ for calculating the topological charge by requiring that the gluonically defined topological charge is closest to integer values.
+The second case is to compute the matching parameter and determine the matching Wilson flow time $\tau_{\text{mr}}$ when this parameter is closest to 1.